robotical/docs.robotical.io/python/martypy.md

 but is **not** on by default within firmware or potentially other APIs.

-Use this as a quick way to enable all the below listed safety features to prevent you from breaking your MArty by overstressing a Motor or your Battery {:.alert.success.tag}
+Use this as a quick way to enable all the below listed safety features to prevent you from breaking your Marty by overstressing a Motor or your Battery {:.alert.success.tag}